voxpupuli/puppet-icinga2/README.md

 ### What's new in version 3.2.0

+Important: Read the Known Issues section about [Environment Bleed](#environment-bleed) at the end of this document!

 Add Icinga 2.13.0 support includes the new influxdb2 feature.

 Some parameters for secrets like passwords or tokens in features or objects now allow the datatype 'Sensetive'.